MacPass/MacPass/README.md

 ## App Store

-Due to being lincensed under GPLv3 it's not possible to publish a version of MacPass on the App Store.
+Due to being licensed under GPLv3 it's not possible to publish a version of MacPass on the App Store.
 For further details, take a look at the [explanation](https://www.fsf.org/news/2010-05-app-store-compliance) of the Free Software Foundation.

 ##Contributions